 Quite apart from that, these people don’t KNOW HOW to do any DIY and seem somewhat reluctant to learn any new skills.

-Martin Daubney of the Telegraph newspaper even goes as far to suggest that today’s modern man is a wimp and a couch potato, lacking in the essential “Dad skills” that many of us, me included, were brought up with by our own dads, uncles and granddads.
+Martin Daubney (Now an MEP for the Brexit party since this was published!) writing in the Telegraph newspaper even goes as far to suggest that today’s modern man is a wimp and a couch potato, lacking in the essential “Dad skills” that many of us, me included, were brought up with by our own dads, uncles and granddads.